 Beeswax Organic Pastilles, Yellow, 100% Pure 16 Oz: I ordered the white pastilles but have since learned that the natural yellow pastilles are better.
 That said, the difference may not be discernable – just be sure that what you purchase is cosmetic grade.

 Nutiva Certified Organic Extra Virgin Coconut Oil: So far I am pleased with the Nutiva Coconut Oil.
 It is pure-white, USDA-certified-organic, extra-virgin coconut oil that is cold-pressed from fresh coconuts within two hours of chopping.
 No refrigeration is required and although it is solid at room temperature, it melts at 76 degrees.
-I was able to easily liquefy a small amount and put it in a 4 ounce squeeze bottle where I re-liquefy by putting this smaller bottle in a glass of hot tap water.
-I paid $26.99 which included free shipping.
+I was able to easily liquefy a small amount and put it in a 4-ounce squeeze bottle where I re-liquefy by putting this smaller bottle in a glass of hot tap water.

 The Complete Book of Essential Oils and Aromatherapy: I first became interested in aromatherapy and essential oils in the early 90s which was before they really became mainstream.
 I read every book I could get my hands on and dabbled at creating synergy’s (a combination of two or more oils that create a chemical compound that is greater than the some of its individual components).
 My bible then, and even now, is this book.